 When planning a safari, one of the most important factors to consider is the lens you will use.
 For most photographers, 200mm is the sweet spot for safari photography.
 However, there are a few things you should keep in mind before deciding if 200mm is enough for your safari.

-See also Camera Focal Length Comparison
+See also Long Range Camera Lenses

 The first consideration is the animals you will be photographing.
 If you are primarily interested in photographing lions and elephants, 200mm will be more than enough.
 However, if you want to photograph smaller animals such as impala, you may need a longer lens.